ppy/osu-wiki/wiki/Guides/Recording_osu!/en.md

 ![OBS fully set up](img/recording_osu_5.png)

-If your goal is to only record osu! gameplay, you'll likely want to mute the `Mic/Aux` section of the `Audio Mixer` by clicking the sound icon.
+If your goal is to only record osu! gameplay, you likely want to mute the `Mic/Aux` section of the `Audio Mixer` by clicking the sound icon.

 ![OBS fully set up](img/recording_osu_6.png)